 Recent years have seen great interest in the phenomenon of local currencies and their ability to influence an economy.
-Mutual credit in particular is a system that can sustainably provide liquidity where needed, thus helping stimulate economic activity.
+Mutual credit in particular is a system that can provide liquidity where needed, helping stimulate sustainable economic activity.

 A true circular economy must address externalities not always valued by traditional currencies.
 In a mutual credit system, participants can use alternative denominations of value, such as “hours of work,” “favors,” “kilowatt-hours,” or their own new denomination.
 This can create a more holistic or sustainable economy, rendering different forms of work or value more visible, to be acknowledged or compensated appropriately.
 Using a complementary medium of exchange in this way can help bring to light all aspects of an economy.